 When grief and depression overlap

-Grief can include intense sadness and temporary loss of interest.
-Depression can add persistent hopelessness, self-attack, loss of function, sleep and appetite changes, or thoughts of death or self-harm.
-If that is happening, support should be broader than grief counselling alone.
-You may also find the depression therapy and counselling page useful.
+Grief can bring deep sadness and a temporary loss of interest in ordinary things.
+Depression tends to be more unrelenting.
+It may involve hopelessness, harsh self-criticism, loss of basic functioning, changes in sleep or appetite, dangerous substance use, or thoughts of death or self-harm.
+If that is what is happening, grief counselling alone may not be the right shape of support, and the depression therapy and counselling page may also be useful.

 Is grief counselling only for bereavement?

-No. Bereavement is a common reason, but people may also seek support after relationship loss, illness, migration, infertility, retirement, identity change, or other major losses.
+No. Bereavement is a common reason, but people also come after the end of a relationship, a serious illness, migration, infertility, retirement, a change in identity, or other significant losses.

 Does grief counselling mean I should stop grieving?

-No. The aim is not to erase grief or rush you.
-It is to help you find language, support, and a workable way to live with loss.
+No. The aim is not to erase what has happened or to hurry you through it.
+It is to help you find words, support, and a way to live with the loss that feels bearable.

 When should grief be treated as urgent?

-Urgent help is needed if there is risk of self-harm, inability to stay safe, severe deterioration, psychosis, dangerous substance use, or concern for a child or another person’s safety.
+Urgent help is needed if there is a risk of self-harm, an inability to stay safe, a sharp deterioration, psychosis, dangerous substance use, or concern about a child or another person’s safety.